ehultee/ehultee.github.io/_pages/cv.md

 Service and leadership
 ======
+* MIT EAPS Diversity, Equity, and Inclusion Committee
 * Panel reviewer, NASA Cryosphere section
-* Reviewer, Geoscientific Model Development, Journal of Advances in Modelling of the Earth System, Frontiers in Earth Sciences; IPCC Special Report on Oceans and Cryosphere in a Changing Climate
+* Reviewer: Geoscientific Model Development, Journal of Advances in Modelling of the Earth System, Frontiers in Earth Sciences; IPCC Special Report on Oceans and Cryosphere in a Changing Climate
 * Organizing committee chair, Michigan University-wide Sustainability & Environment Conference
 * Skype a Scientist calls with 5 K-12 classrooms